 9.3.
 The Executive board is authorized to solicit voluntary contributions as required.

 9.4.
-At the end of each treasurer’s term of office, there shall be an audit of the financial records of the Section.
+At the end of each Treasurer’s term of office, the Executive Board may perform an audit of the financial records of the Section.

 X. DUTIES OF THE OFFICERS